kadolor/wvs/README.md

 ## What can you do with WVS?

-WVS creates Dimensional Data ™️:, amplifying the value in flat data sources to create engaging geospatial images.
+Using the proprietary Dimensional Data Depiction Engine(3DE) ™️, Wherobots amplifiesg the value in flat data sources to create engaging geospatial images that capture your insights.

 ## Get Started